 Once you’re attracting the right customers by providing value with your content, they’ll be requesting more info.
 Watch the webinar replay below to learn which tools can turn more of these inquiries into actual clients.
-(Hint: online brochures and proposals are your biggest friend.)
+(Hint: online brochures and proposals with our proposal software are your biggest friend.)

 6. Make it easier for people to find you online

 Myrna Daramy, a digital media strategist and optimization specialist, says an important part of what to do when business is slow is putting energy towards your “other” home.

 “By ‘other’ home, I’m referring to your Digi-home, aka your website,” says Myrna.
 “I consider it the most important online real estate that you own for your business.

 She shares 5 SEO tips you can incorporate into your digital marketing practices right now during downtime that will increase your visibility and have you busier than ever in the months to come.

 - Perform a mini audit of your Digi-home and ask yourself the following questions: